fieldtrip/website/reference/ft_math.md

- If you specify only a single input data structure and the operation is 'add', 'subtract', 'divide' or 'multiply', the configuration should also contain: cfg.scalar    = scalar value to be used in the operation
+ If you specify only a single input data structure and the operation is 'add', 'subtract', 'divide' or 'multiply', the configuration should also contain: cfg.scalar    = scalar value to be used in the operation cfg.matrix    = matrix with identical size as the data, it will be element-wise be applied

  The operation 'add' is implemented as follows y = x1 + x2 + ....